nyannkov/mgc/tools/talkscript_gen/README.md

   talknodes:
     start:
-      - message: "Welcome!
-Would you like to buy something?"
+      - { message: "Welcome!
+Would you like to buy something?", auto_next: true }
       - choice:
           items:
             - { item: "Yes, please.", next: buy }
             - { item: "No, thank you.", next: end }

     buy:
-      - { message: "We have apples and bananas." }
+      - { message: "We have apples and bananas.", auto_next: true }
       - choice:
           tag: ITEM_SELECT
           items: